-Pursuant to 42 CFR 438.340(b)(6), the State has taken steps to identify age, race, ethnicity, sex, primary language, and disability status for enrollees at time of enrollment.
+Pursuant to 42 CFR 438.40(b)(6), the State has taken steps to identify age, race, ethnicity, sex, primary language, and disability status for enrollees at time of enrollment.
 Except for disability status, all demographic information is collected at time of application by enrollee attestation.
 Medicaid eligibility for aged, blind, or disabled individuals is determined by the Social Security Administration (SSA).
 The Agency retrieves an enrollee's final disability date from SSA through the Federal Data Services Hub and the Agency's Bendex, SDX, and SVES data sources.
-When an individual applies for Medicaid benefits and has not yet received a final disability determination by SSA, the Agency uses the same criteria as SSA to determine disability status.
-Eligibility and enrollment data is extracted from the Agency database and sent to the ACHNs daily or as deemed appropriate.
+When an individual applies for Medicaid benefits and has not yet received a final disability determination by SSA, the Agency reviews medical records and uses the same criteria as SSA to determine disability status.
+The responsible division extracts eligibility and enrollment data from the Agency database and sends data files to the ACHNs daily or as deemed appropriate.

 The Alabama Medicaid program has engaged in efforts and initiatives aimed at reducing disparities in health care.
 Prior to inception of the ACHN Program, two such initiatives were the State's Health Home Program (formerly named Patient Care Networks) and the Patient 1st Program.
 These programs created health homes and medical homes that provided population health management through education and outreach to recipients and providers.
 As a result of systematic data analysis targeted at monitoring access to care, provider capacity, and quality and effectiveness of interventions to the population, these programs provided care management for high risk, high acuity recipients.
-Both the Health Home and Patient 1st Programs' care coordination service delivery with focus on health disparities have been incorporated into the ACHNs' responsibilities to consistently promote the delivery of appropriate, evidence-based care and education about disease states and self-management.
+Consistent with these programs' approach, the ACHNs promote the delivery of appropriate, evidence-based care and education about disease states and self-management.
+Both the Health Home and Patient 1st Programs' care coordination service delivery with focus on health disparities have been incorporated into the ACHNs' responsibilities.

-Since the inception of the ACHN, resulting from lessons learned, the Agency has expanded on its Population Health approach starting with training videos from reputable sources like CDC and the Health Resources and Services Administration (HRSA) to educate ACHN care coordination teams on topics such as population health, health equity, health literacy, health disparities and social determinants of health.
-Further, the Agency partnered with Dr. Richard Antonelli, co-PI for the HRSA/MCHB National Coordinating Center for Enhancing the Systems of Care of Children with Complex Needs at Boston Children's Hospital.
+Since the inception of the ACHN, resulting from lessons learned, the Agency has expanded on its Population Health approach starting with training videos from reputable sources like CDC and the Health Resources and Services Administration (HRSA) to name a few, directed to ACHN care coordination teams to educate them on topics like, but not limited to, population health, health equity, health literacy, health disparities and social determinants of health.
+Further, realizing the value in partnerships, the Agency has partnered with Dr. Richard Antonelli, who is co-PI for the HRSA/MCHB National Coordinating Center for Enhancing the Systems of Care of Children with Complex Needs at Boston Children's Hospital.
 Dr. Antonelli is the developer of the nationally known Care Coordination Curriculum from which the Agency has obtained several modules for care coordination training of all ACHN care coordination teams.
 Social Determinants of Health is one of several modules.
 Although the modules are framed around the care coordination of children with complex needs, they are still helpful in understanding overarching care coordination principles and practices useful for coordinating the care of Medicaid recipients.